tleyden/tleyden.github.io/source/_posts/2017-06-14-running-postgresql-in-docker.markdown

 postgres=#
 ```

-You now have a working postgres database servrer.
+You now have a working postgres database server.

 # Using a mounted volume for persistence